AdobeDocs/commerce-knowledge-base.en/help/troubleshooting/miscellaneous/cannot-access-the-correct-cloud-project.md

 feature: Cloud, Paas
 role: Developer
 ---
-# Cannot access the correct cloud project
+# Cannot access the correct cloud account/project or the project is missing from your account

 This article provides a fix for the following issues after a change has been made to the account ownership or the associated email addresses: